 The Northern part of Lanzarote is part of the Unesco Biosphere Park and protected for it’s landscape and wildlife.
 Therefore you won’t find any bigger cities or hotels up in the North.
 Most visitors of Lanzarote come to the North for the “Mirador Del Rio” – the famous lookout platform and restaurant built by César Manrique.
 But you don’t have to pay the entrance fee to get an amazing view!

-The cliffs south of Mirador del Rio – clouds are rolling in (spot our car).
+The cliffs south of Mirador del Rio – clouds are rolling in (you can spot our car in the distance).

 When the sun sets you’ll get some magnificent views of La Graciosa island.

-Bring a picnic and enjoy it up there (as there’s no really good restaurants in the nearer vicinity – see our blogpost about restaurants of Lanzarote).
+Bring a picnic and enjoy it up there (as there’s no really good restaurants in the nearer vicinity – see our blogpost with vegetarian restaurant tips for Lanzarote).

 5. (Kite) Surfing at Famara Beach